WarlockAlan/WarlockAlan.github.io/source/_posts/Principles of Economics(chapter18).md

 ![The market for land](https://i.loli.net/2021/08/29/ybQKajT7lEOIpVr.png)

+* The market for land

 ![The market for capital](https://i.loli.net/2021/08/29/4ETfjSPzl1q385J.png)

+* The market for capital

-* The market for land and the market for capital are the same as the market for labour
+**The market for land and the market for capital are the same as the market for labour**

 > Production function